acbart/python-sneks/docs/interventions.md

 Focusing on the values for S18 students with no prior experience, we see those that used the WE actually took over twice the time and runs as those who didn't.
 A Cohen's D test gives a large effect size for both measures (p=0.8, p=1.1).

-**Conclusion**: The Worked Examples seemed to have minimal effect on the completion rate of problems, and possibly even negatively affected students by slowing them down, even though many students used them and found them helpful.
+**Conclusion**: The Worked Examples did not seem to lead to improvement on completion rate, although students did report finding them helpful.

 **Limitations**: